 As part of his research into World's Fairs in the 1950s-70s period, Ian has put together a programme of Expo shorts which were originally intended as silent film documents for home movie audiences.
-Each one now has a specially crafted electronic soundtrack made using various Hellitron tone generators, and the selection starts with Expo 58, taking in Expo 62, the New York World's Fair 1964/65, Expo 67 and Expo 70.
+Each one now has a specially crafted electronic soundtrack made using various Hellitron tone generators and reel to reel tape loops.
+The selection starts with Expo 58, taking in Expo 62, the New York World's Fair 1964/65, Expo 67 and Expo 70.
 Please get in touch to screen the Expo Worlds programme; highlights can be viewed here: expoworlds

-Ian's 'Expo 67 Audio-Visual Collage' takes the viewer on an impressionistic journey through the Montreal fair, and is constructed entirely from stills along with music and sounds from the Expo.
+Ian's 'Expo 67 - An Audiovisual Collage' takes the viewer on an impressionistic journey through the Montreal fair, and is constructed entirely from stills along with music and sounds from the Expo.

 The Tone Generation